qgis/QGIS-Documentation/docs/documentation_guidelines/first_contribution.rst

    guidelines <QGIS-documentation-guidelines>`.

 #.
 When you finish, make a short comment about your changes and click on
-   :guilabel:`Propose file change`.
+   :guilabel:`Propose changes`.
 This will generate a new `branch <https://help.github.com/articles/about-branches/>`_ (``patch-xxx``) in your repository.

 #.
-After you click on :guilabel:`Propose file change` github will navigate to
+After you click on :guilabel:`Propose changes` github will navigate to
    the :guilabel:`Comparing changes` page.

    * If you're done making changes, skip to :ref:`Compare changes <compare_changes>`